PearlusesGitHub/Pyxis/README.md

 - **Experience Points:** Users gain experience points for chatting and interacting in the server.
 - **Levels:** Users level up based on their experience points.
 - **Leaderboard:** Display the top users based on their levels.

+### Giveaways
+- **Role Requirement:** Set specific roles that users must have to participate in giveaways.
+- **Customizable Giveaways:** Create custom giveaways with timers and buttons for user interaction.
+- **Timers:** Set timers for giveaways to automatically end after a specified duration.
+- **Buttons:** Allow users to interact with giveaway messages using buttons, making participation easy and intuitive.

 ## Usage